Tik Tok (song): Cover versions and parodies

 Heather Morris (left) and Avril Lavigne (right) both performed covers of the song—Morris in an episode of Glee and Lavigne in a live rendition for BBC Radio.

 The second-most-viewed YouTube video of the year 2010, behind only the "Bed Intruder Song" by Antoine Dodson and the Gregory Brothers featuring Kelly Dodson, was a parody of "Tik Tok" posted by the Key of Awesome.

+American metalcore band Woe, Is Me recorded and released a cover of Tik Tok, also showcased online within a few months of being a band.
+Soon after these recordings were released, The Artery Foundation took notice of them.
+Rise Records, along with their imprint label, Velocity Records, signed Woe, Is Me before even playing their first show.

 "Weird Al" Yankovic included the chorus in his polka medley "Polka Face" from his 2011 album Alpocalypse.

 The song was also parodied by British comedy group the Midnight Beast.
 The parody discusses youthful subjects such as attempting to view the nude bodies of women and dodging parents' anger.
 Released to iTunes on January 15, 2010, the parody peaked at number four on the Australian Singles Chart, and at thirty-nine on the Irish Singles Chart.

 Comedian Julie Brown parodied the song with the single "Another Drunk Chick" on her album Smell the Glamour (2011).

 Avril Lavigne performed an acoustic version of the song in her setlist for BBC Radio 1.

 It's amazing ...
 I love it. ...
 Having Israeli soldiers dancing to 'Tik Tok' and landing the opening of 'The Simpsons' ... [they're] dreams.
 It's been a pretty good year.